 3. The lighter green circles represent the range of the sound (noise) generated by the conversations of the groups.

 When we join a group (shown as a blue dot within a red circle) we listen to the conversation of our group.
 However, the sound of our group's conversion (as represented by the shaded green circle) extends physically beyond our group.
-The sound of conversation (light green circle) is much larger than the group (red circle).
+The sound of conversation (light green circle) is much larger than the size of our group (red circle).

 Our ability to listen to the conversation in our group (and tune out all the other conversations in the room) is not based on proximity.
 Nor is it based on sound volume.
 The conversation we pay attention to is based on awareness.
 We are aware of (tuned in to) the conversation in our group because we choose to focus on that conversation.
 At the same time, we choose NOT to be aware of (ignore) all other conversations.
 Other conversations become background noise.
 We tune them out.
-Of all the conversations in the room, we listen to only one; our immediate group's conversation.
+Of all the conversations in the room, we listen to exclusively to one - our immediate group's conversation.

-The woman in the back right of the room is interested in the man on the far left.
-She quits paying attention to the conversation of her immediate group and focuses her attention on the man's group across the room.
+A change in conversational focus happens like this.
+The woman in the back right of the room is interested in what the man on the far left has to say.
+To hear his conversation, she stops paying attention to the conversation of her immediate group and focuses her attention on the man's group across the room.
 Now she listens to their conversation.
-Consequently, she tunes out both her conversation and the conversation in the middle of the room.
+She has tuned out both her conversation and the conversation in the middle of the room as shown here:

-4. Changing Awareness Relies on Intention, Not Proximity or Volume
+2.4.
+Changing Awareness Relies on Intention, Not Proximity or Volume

 Intention of focus is a fundamental concept of awareness.
 If we consider the party room as a whole, with all its groups and conversations, we focus on only the conversation we are interested in.
 We "tune out" all the other conversations that we are not interested in.
 The conversation we are interested in is but a small subset of all conversations going on in the room.
 We can show the relationship between the one conversation we focused on versus all the conversations like this:

-III.
-The Relationship Between Awareness and Physical Space
+3. The Relationship Between Awareness and Spacetime

 So here is what we have: